persephone-tools/persephone/README.md

 $ cd mam
 ```

 We now need to set up some dependencies in a virtual environment.
-Run:
 ```
 $ virtualenv -p python3 venv3
 $ source ~/venv3/bin/activate